mmitalidis/ComDetTB/README.md

 The CDTB can be used in at least three ways.
 The user can employ the functions from the MATLAB command line; or he can write his own code, incorporating the CDTB functions; or he can use the Graphical User Interface (GUI) which automates the community detection and includes some data visualization options.

+## Note
-NOTE: You can also find this toolbox, along with other interesting software packages, at http://users.auth.gr/~kehagiat/Software/
+You can also find this toolbox, along with other interesting software packages, at http://users.auth.gr/~kehagiat/Software/

+## Installation
-INSTALLATION: Unzip to a folder of your choice, e.g., C:\ComDetTB.
+Unzip to a folder of your choice, e.g., C:\ComDetTB.
 Then read C:\ComDetTB\Help\QuickHelp.pdf